ACG Virtual Grand Rounds: Career Edition

 Navigating, Networking and Negotiating Your First Job Workshop

-The ACG Women in GI Committee is hosting a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
-Discussions will focus on details of private practice versus academics, contract analysis, networking skills, negotiating skills, and work‐life balance.
-Separate breakouts for small group discussions are planned.
-Advance registration is required and space is limited.
-There is a $30 fee for this workshop.
-Dinner will be provided.
-To register, please visit the ACG Annual Scientific Meeting website.
+The ACG Women in GI Committee is hosting a program geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
+Discussions will focus on details of private practice versus academics, contract analysis, networking skills, negotiating skills, and work-life balance.
+This workshop will be held at the ACG 2023 Annual Scientific Meeting & Postgraduate Course in Vancouver, Canada on Friday, October 20 from 5:45 pm to 9:00 pm.

 Career Opportunities for Women in GI Luncheon